Drowsy Driving: Eight Deadly Myths About Driving Fatigue BustedUpdated Dec. 14, 2020

 Myth: I’m used to driving while tired – I’ll be fine!

-This is particularly dangerous belief.
+This is a particularly dangerous belief.
 If you regularly drive while tired and have so far avoided an accident, you are defying the odds.
 Continuing to get behind the wheel while suffering from fatigue just brings you closer to an inevitable collision or crash.
 In fact, people who often drive while knowingly tired are more likely to make a mistake and be injured or killed, as managing not to have an accident so far will have made them complacent.

 Pulling over is the only safe option